rust-lang/cargo/src/doc/src/reference/environment-variables.md

                       Currently Cargo doesn't set the `MAKEFLAGS` variable, but it's free for build scripts invoking GNU Make to set it to the contents of `CARGO_MAKEFLAGS`.
+* `CARGO_PRIMARY_PACKAGE` — This environment variable will be set if the package being built is primary.
+Primary packages are the ones the user selected on the command-line, either with `-p` flags or the defaults based on the current directory and the default workspace members.
+                            This environment variable will not be set when building dependencies.
 * `CARGO_FEATURE_<name>` — For each activated feature of the package being built, this environment variable will be present where `<name>` is the name of the feature uppercased